practicalli/spacemacs/snippets/add-your-own-snippets.md

 ## Managing your snippets

 Although the private snippets directory is easy to use, it is not under version control.
-So although its not over-riddend by Spacemacs it also means your private snippets are not backed up anywhere.
+So although its not over-ridden by Spacemacs it also means your private snippets are not backed up anywhere.

 If you use the `~/.spacemacs.d/snippets/modename-mode/` directory structure for your snippets then you can version them with Git or similar versioning tools.